ddur/Warp-iMagick/README.md

 * Plugin is integrated with [YahnisElsts/plugin-update-checker](https://github.com/YahnisElsts/plugin-update-checker) in order to replace WordPress.org hosting & update service.

+* Please give a star (see top right) if you like or use this plugin.

 # Simple Installation:

 * Download free warp-imagick.zip from [Plugin Update Server](https://warp-imagick.pagespeed.club/)